 Bottom line, be like Hollywood.
 Pick the timeless content and enjoy the better return on effort and risk by making adjustments each year, rather than starting from scratch for your entire content strategy.

 The first step is to review your analytics reports and see which existing content pieces have performed most strongly in recent months or years.
-How that performance is defined will depend on your own strategies and whether you know how to set digital marketing goals that are realistic for your business.
+The way that you define performance will depend on your own strategies and whether you know how to set digital marketing goals that are realistic for your business.